-The Housing & Community Development Legal Clinic is the only clinic at DePaul that teaches students to be a deal lawyer.
+The Housing & Community Development Legal Clinic provides transactional legal assistance and is the only clinic at DePaul that teaches students to be a deal lawyer.
 Clinic students have the opportunity to negotiate and draft contracts, negotiate deals, research legal issues, draft client memoranda, evaluate business issues with the client and the client’s business team, and engage in extensive client counseling.
 They also serve as the primary legal contact for at least one client and work in teams to collaborate on relevant client issues.

 Students work in one of two areas:

 Clinic student experiences have included working with:

 The law clinic, without a doubt, prepared me for private practice next year.
 There are definitely times when the clinic takes up a lot of time, frustrates me, and provides me with an overwhelming feeling of satisfaction and accomplishment.
 However, this was the biggest lesson for me: that’s exactly what life outside of law school will be like.
 You’re going to feel like you don’t have enough time, your client WILL frustrate you, and then you’re going to “wow!” your client.
 But these ebbs and flows are just part of the game, and I’m sure glad that now, I get to hit the ground running next year, as opposed to feeling lost in the big, scary world outside of law school.